viktorchernev/DescribeDocumentation/documentation.markdown/reference/developer-reference/describe-parser/Ast/Major Branches.md

         Body - The Item Node or Expression Node representing the Body symbol of the Expression line object.
         Punctuation - The Leaf Node representing the punctuation symbol of the ExpressionLine object.
-        HasBody - Wether this ExpressionLine has Body.
+        HasBody - Weather this ExpressionLine has Body.
-        HasPunctuation - Wether this ExpressionLine object has Punctuation.
+        HasPunctuation - Weather this ExpressionLine object has Punctuation.
         Leafs - Gets all the Leaf Nodes contained in this ExpressionLine object.
         Children - Gets all the direct descendant nodes of this ExpressionLine object.
         Position - Get the SourcePosition of this ExpressionLine object.